hackersanddesigners/obfuscation/dev/back/README.md

   - — the **Resource Library** region maps to the **Resources** collection (e.g. /library/getting-real).
   - — the **Glossary** region maps to the **Glossaries** collection (e.g. /glossary/1-1-scale).

-### 📄 Single Types

-Single types are only one entry.

-The **ticker** entry has one field, a 'phrase', the one-liner that shows up in the website on the bottom.
-If you want the ticker to link to a part of the website, include one relative link in the phrase.

 ### ✏️ Editing

 All entries have different fields.
 Most of them are self explanatory.

-- — Projects have a **start and end date**.
-On the website, these are trimmed to the year and displayed as "YYYY - YYYY" in the order of the most recent EndDate first. **If you'd like to show a project as "Ongoing", please leave the EndDate field empty**.
-- — Projects have a **'summary' field**.
-This is for what we have been working on before so as not to display the full body on first click.
-It won't show on the website for now since we are parking that feature, so do with this field what you like.
-- — Projects have a **'Role' field**.
-This is a short text that describes what your role is in the project and is appended to the end of the project body in the website, with a thin grey border.
-This field is optional.
-- — On the right side, projects have a **'Collaborators' field**.
-This is a bi-directional link with the Collaborators collection.
-For each project, choose from your list of collaborators which ones were involved in the project.
-You will need to create the collaborator entry first.
-- — Collaborators have a **'summary' field**.
-It is up to you how you populate this field, but I personally think it's nice to include an external link to their work if applicable.
-- — Collaborators have a **'Projects' field** that is the inverse of the 'Collaborators' field in the project entries.
-- — Journal entries have a title and body, supporting rich text and images.
-There is no date field here. **The date that appears on the website is the date that you publish journal entries**.
-Note that you can draft and save as many as you like before publishing them.

 ### ⌨️ Markdown